Horton Court: Paston

 Following the Dissolution of the Monasteries Horton became crown property in 1550, and King Edward VI (1547–1553) granted it first to his uncle Protector Somerset and then in 1550 after his fall to Sir Edward Paston, the younger son of Sir John Paston the Younger (d.1504), by Margery Brews, daughter of Sir Thomas Brews, who was knighted at the Battle of Stoke in 1487.
 Sir John's father John Paston (1421–1466), MP for Norfolk in 1460 and 1461, wrote the famous Paston Letters.
-Horton seems to be an ancestor of Sir Edward Paston (1550–1630), the second son of Sir Edward Paston, the grantee's youngest nephew Sir Thomas Paston, a Gentleman of the Privy Chamber, by Agnes Leigh, daughter of Sir John Leigh of Addington, Surrey and Stockwell.
+Horton seems to be an ancestor of Sir Edward Paston (1550–1630), the second son (by Agnes Leigh, daughter of Sir John Leigh of Addington, Surrey and Stockwell) of Sir Thomas Paston, a Gentleman of the Privy Chamber, who in turn was the youngest nephew of Sir Edward Paston, the original grantee in 1550.
 Sir Thomas Paston's eldest brother Erasmus Paston (1502–1540) was the ancestor of Sir William Paston, 1st Baronet (c.
-1610–1663), created a baronet in 1642, whose son was Robert Paston, 1st Earl of Yarmouth (1631–1683).
-Sir Edward (d.1630), whose baroque mural monument can be seen in Blofield Church, Norfolk, 4 miles east of Norwich, a godson of King Edward VI, built Appleton Hall, West Newton, Norfolk, where the family lived for several generations until in 1767 a fire destroyed the house.
+1610–1663), who was created a baronet in 1642, and whose son was Robert Paston, 1st Earl of Yarmouth (1631–1683).
+Sir Edward (d.1630), was a godson of King Edward VI.
+His baroque mural monument can be seen in Blofield Church, Norfolk, 4 miles east of Norwich.
+He built Appleton Hall, West Newton, Norfolk, where the family lived for several generations until a fire destroyed the house in 1767.
 They then moved to Horton Court in Gloucestershire.
 Appleton Hall was later rebuilt and became part of the royal Sandringham Estate, where it was used as a guest house for royal visitors.
 It became dilapidated during World War II and was demolished in 1984.